AKotov-dev/PConverter/README.md

-PConverter - frontend for Alien (Package Converter)
+PConverter - GUI Frontend for Alien (Package Converter)
 ---
 GUI for Alien